The purpose of this page is to collect various material related to the

 distribution.

-The above-described program is based on some Fortran90 code which
+The above-described executable program is based on some Fortran90 code

-represents the porting of a few basic routines from R. About
+which represents the porting of a few basic routines from R. About 10

-10 years after writing it, prompted by a user request, I have thought
+years after writing it, prompted by a user request, I have thought that

 Excel users can make use of